Kingston Fossil Plant coal fly ash slurry spill: Health effects on workers

 Numerous workers suffered health effects in the years following the spill at the cleanup site.
-As early as 2012, workers began to report illnesses that they believed were caused by the cleanup, and by the ten-year anniversary of the event, hundreds of workers had been sickened, and more than 30 had died.
+As early as 2012, workers began to report illnesses that they believed were caused by the cleanup, and by the tenth anniversary of the event, hundreds of workers had been sickened, and more than 30 had died.
 In 2013, 50 workers and their families filed a lawsuit against contractor Jacobs Engineering.
 This lawsuit was dismissed by Judge Varlan the following year.
 This ruling was reversed by the U.S. Court of Appeals for the Sixth Circuit in 2015 after evidence was discovered that Jacobs Engineering had misled the workers about the dangers of coal ash.
 A federal jury ruled in favor of the workers seeking compensation on November 7, 2018.
 The ruling held that Jacobs Engineering had failed to keep the workers safe from environmental hazards and had misled them about the dangers of coal ash, mainly by claiming that extra protective equipment, such as masks and protective clothing, was unnecessary.

+The testimony of chemist Dan Nichols was instrumental in helping the workers win their case.
+In 2009, Nichols contacted the attorneys for a group of Roane County residents and turned over an original lab report from TDEC concerning uranium levels, which he described the levels as "extremely high so as to be alarming" in a 2020 affidavit.
+In 2017, Nichols read a news story indicating one of the workers, Craig Wilkinson, had tested positive for “unusually high levels of Uranium” in his urine.
+This revelation caused Nichols to contact the workers legal team about the original lab reports with high uranium levels and link this report with the unusually high levels of uranium in Wilkinson’s body.
+Nichols’ affidavit states he had a working relationship with the Federal Bureau of Investigation, and indicates he was appointed to the FBI’s Infragard program as the Tennessee Water Supply Sector Council Person in 2005 and the initial analytical reports showed coal ash levels at the spill location of Uranium as high as 2,000 ppm but the Tennessee Department of Environment and Conservation altered these reports to average less than 3 ppm uranium.